evq/yodel/README.md

 The strategy for these mitigations stems from the paper [Analysing and Patching SPEKE in ISO/IEC.](https://arxiv.org/pdf/1802.04900.pdf)

+Later modifications attempt to align strongly with [CPACE](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-cpace), another balanced PAKE protocol based on SPEKE.

+# Notes

 A yodel handshake results in full-duplex STROBE construction, with distinct TX and RX transcripts.
 The two parties participating in the handshake will share these common secret transcripts and can therefore form an encrypted channel for communicating.

+The duplex transcripts combined with a required binding of self determined user identity to the transcript neatly prevents the issue of message replay within and across concurrent sessions without breaking protocol symmetry, even in misuse scenarios where a session id is not passed in the initiating transcript or it's uniqueness is not enforced.

 # Use